billigitt/UnderreportedAndTemporallyAggregated/README.md

 ---
 # UnderreportedAndTemporallyAggregated

-This README file contains the current work and outline for our project on inferring thr instantaneous reproduction number whilst accounts for temporally aggregated and under-reported incidence data.
+This README.md file contains the current work and outline for our project on inferring the instantaneous reproduction number whilst accounts for temporally aggregated and under-reported incidence data.

 ## Terminology